 Using an electric blender stick, or a potato masher, mash/blend the peaches into a nice thick sauce.
 In a small bowl mix 6 Tablespoons of water with 2 Tablespoons of corn starch.
 Slowly add to the purée peaches and mix till thickened over medium heat.
 Once thick turn off the heat and allow to cool to room temperature.
 Then refrigerate until ready to use.

 In a medium bowl mix all your cake ingredients together.
 Grease and flour your tart pan or spray with Baker’s Joy.

 Tip: I love Baker’s Joy!
-It’s a oil spray with the flour already mixed in!
-So much easier than the old fashioned grease and flour method!
+It’s an oil spray with the flour already mixed in!
+So much easier than the old-fashioned grease and flour method!
 (Don’t we all love “easier” when baking!)

 Pour the cake batter into the greased and floured tart pan and gently shake back and forth to even out the batter.